 MAP recommends removal of the measure Percentage of Eligibles That Received Dental Treatment Services.
 CMS and other stakeholders described that the measure is not an effective tool for quality improvement because it is unclear if an increase or decrease in the rate is desirable.
-Essentially, any dental visit, regardless of its quality or appropriateness, would count in the measure.
-A higher number of Medicaid enrollees receiving dental treatment could indicate the positive outcome of improved access to care or the negative outcome of more individuals needing treatment for caries or other poor oral health outcomes.
-Therefore, the information collected is not actionable by states or CMS.
+For example, a higher number of Medicaid enrollees receiving dental treatment could indicate the positive outcome of improved access to care or the negative outcome of more individuals needing treatment for caries or other poor oral health outcomes.
+The information collected is not actionable by states or CMS.
 The measure is not NQF-endorsed.